postmanlabs/labs-docs/v6/enterprise/sso/saml_okta.md

      Click **Save Authentication**.

-### Configuring Postman app to set up custom SAML in Okta
+### Setting up a custom SAML application in Okta using Postman app

 To set up custom SAML application using the Postman app, follow the procedure outlined below: